sloppycoder/convertlabsdk/README.md

 # prepare test data, this should be incorporated into Rakefile later
 rake db:migrate

 # set CLAB APPID and SECRET in envronment variables
 export CLAB_APPID=<appid>
 export CLAB_SECRET=<secret>

 # run test with VCR cassettes
 rake test

-# bypass VCR and send request to servers
+# bypass VCR and send request to servers and log request/response to the console
-NO_VCR=1 rake test
+NO_VCR=1 RESTCLIENT_LOG=stdout rake test

 # to get coverage report
 COVERAGE=1 rake test